-- Is intuitive in design and will provide a great user interface,
+- Has an intuitive design and will provide a great user interface,

 - Is optimized for mobile use – since many users will be connected via their handsets,

-- Is flexible enough for easy software updates,
+- The platform is flexible enough for easy software updates,

 - Is able to integrate into other software that you might need,

 - Has a lot of positive independent user reviews, and